stanfordpython/python-labs/lab5-oop.md

 ```
 graph[v]  # returns neighbors of v
-graph[v] = v_2  # Builds an edge from v to v2
+graph[v] = v_2  # Insert an edge from v to v2
 len(graph)
 # etc
 ```

 ## Timed Key-Value Store (challenge)

 Let's build an interesting data structure straight out of an interview programming challenge from [Stripe](https://stripe.com/).
 This is more of an algorithms challenge than a Python challenge, but we hope you're still interested in tackling it.

-At a high-level, we'll be building a key-value store (think Dictionary or HashMap) that has a `get` method that takes an optional second parameter as a `time` object in Python to return the most recent value before that period in time.
+At a high-level, we'll be building a key-value store (think `dict` or Java's `HashMap`) that has a `get` method that takes an optional second parameter as a `time` object in Python to return the most recent value before that period in time.
 If no key-value pair was added to the map before that period in time, return `None`.

 For consistency’s sake, let’s call this class `TimedKVStore` and put it into a file called `kv_store.py`